 Homework and Spellings

 Homework is an essential part of pupils' learning.
-It will be set every Friday and it will involve: spelling practice (Spelling Shed), grammar (CGP book) and maths (CGP book).
+It will be set every Friday and it will involve: spelling and grammar practice (Spelling Shed) and maths (Mathletics).
 It will also involve completing one or more of our Homework Projects.
 All children are expected to take part in a variety of homework tasks to enhance and support their work in class.

 Reading is an integral part of Year 6.This year we are having a big push to promote a love of reading across the school.
 It is very important that you ensure your children are reading on a daily basis, and, where possible, ask them questions about what they have read to support their comprehension.